poolfeast/poolfeast.github.io/_posts/2019-11-01-FPGA-Flight-Controller.md

 excerpt_separator: <!--summary-->
 date: 2019-11-01
 ---
 This project was undertaken primarily to ease the learning curve for new RMIT students implementing control systems on new UAV configurations.
-Although FPGAs bring many performance benefits as well, while still maintaining enough flexibility for research applications.
+Although FPGAs bring many performance and flexibility benefits for research applications.
+Learning FPGA development along with the obstructive toolchain by myself was very challenging
  <!--summary-->
 Complex software like Ardupilot can reduce the amount of time available for solution development due to the time involved